Choose a Village. Change Everything.

 Maximum Efficiency, Proven Results

 Our local partnerships allow us to drill complete wells for approximately half of what other water charities require.
 With 100% volunteer staff, we operate with minimal overhead.
 Our first well in Yotamu Village proved what's possible: for just $5,000, we delivered clean water to 400 people in 14 days.
-Recent wells in Chizani, Chivinya, Kabiza, Emvuyane, Khorwa, and Kajombo villages were completed in about 3 days from drilling to flowing water.
+Since then, we've funded and built over a 14 wells serving over 11,000 people across rural Malawi—each completed in about 3 days from drilling to flowing water.
 Communities begin benefiting within days, not months, with wells serving them for approximately 75 years.

 One Well, 75 Years, Hundreds of Families